-[Editor’s note: I wrote a couple of months ago that Wilders, along with the rest of the far-right ‘populist’ leaders in Europe such as Farage in Britain, LePen in France and lesser known but equally dangerous figures in Germany, Poland, Norway and elsewhere were all, without exception, Israeli stooges.
+Editor’s note: I wrote a couple of months ago that Wilders, along with the rest of the far-right ‘populist’ leaders in Europe such as Farage in Britain, LePen in France, and lesser-known but equally dangerous figures in Germany, Poland, Norway and elsewhere were all, without exception, Israeli stooges.
 I was attacked for pointing this out, by the same people who attacked me for exposing Trump’s close ties to the Zionist mafia and Israel.
-Now Jonas has done some research into this area, exposing Wilders, perhaps some of those who failed to heed my words will reconsider and look again at who these people really are and realise that their agenda is to destabilise the nations of Europe by sowing racial and ethnic divisions – divide and conquer on behalf of their masters.
-Ian]
+Now Jonas has done some research into this area, exposing Wilders, perhaps some of those who failed to heed my words will reconsider and look again at who these people really are and realize that their agenda is to destabilize the nations of Europe by sowing racial and ethnic divisions – divide and conquer on behalf of their masters.
+Ian

-This was obviously not a surprised, for Daniel Pipes’ Middle East Forum and David Horowitz’s FrontPage Magazine “helped fund Geert Wilders.”
+This was obviously not a surprise, for Daniel Pipes’ Middle East Forum and David Horowitz’s FrontPage Magazine “helped fund Geert Wilders.”

 Wilders has been a stooge of the Israeli regime since the beginning of time.
 He has been in good standing among the Neoconservatives since he started his political career.
 In fact, he has been praised by pro-Israel groups in the United States for being one of Israel’s best friends.
 He even bragged about being called “a Zionist pig” and admitted that he has been a Zionist shill since the 1980s.

 “But,” you might say, “what’s wrong with Wilders allying with Pipes and Horowitz?”
 Plenty.